airpiazza/Pizze/README.md

   * Using XML to make the user interface
   * E-mail and password verification using Google Firebase Authentication
   * Displaying images and text using RecyclerView
-  * Kotin for Android App Development
+  * Kotlin for Android App Development